 - plans, including sustainable neighbourhood action plans, community brownfield action plans and greenhouse gas reduction plans

-- feasibility studies and field tests aligned with our capital project criteria in the brownfields, energy, transportation, waste and water sectors
+- feasibility studies and pilot projects aligned with our capital project criteria in the brownfields, energy, transportation, waste and water sectors

 - capital projects in the brownfields, energy, transportation, waste and water sectors